krmdel/120_days_of_CUDA_challenge/README.md

 - Implementation of reduction using intrawarp synchronization in CUDA

 ## Day 23
-- Implementation of pinned memory and streams in CUDA
+- Implementation of vector addition using pinned memory and streams (asynchoronus copies) in CUDA